PolinaSkrobot/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (aka bit.ly).
+The user can add, edit and delete shortURLs if it will be nessesary.
+User password is hashed and cookies encrypted for user protection.

 ## Final Product